btahir/hacky-experiments/README.md

-# 🧪 Hacky-Labs
+# 🧪 Hacky Experiments

 **An open source playground for my experiments**

 ## 👋 Welcome

-Welcome to Hacky-Labs!
+Welcome to Hacky Experiments!
 This repository serves as a home for my coding experiments, side projects, and technical explorations.
 Each project represents a different journey into technology, problem-solving, and creative coding.

 ## 🔍 What's Inside